 Our Betty Kellogg tribute page.

-The Hawkins Centers of Learning exhibit, “Cultivate the Scientist in Every Child: The Philosophy of Frances and David Hawkins,” will be hosted by the New Mexico Museum of Nature and Science, 1801 Mountain Rd NW, Albuquerque, New Mexico, beginning on February 13, 2014, continuing through April 4.
+The Hawkins Centers of Learning exhibit, “Cultivate the Scientist in Every Child: The Philosophy of Frances and David Hawkins,” will be hosted by the New Mexico Museum of Natural History and Science 1801 Mountain Rd NW, Albuquerque, New Mexico, beginning on February 13, 2014, continuing through April 4.

 Its next location will be Lincoln, Nebraska.